liawesomesaucer/static-site-boilerplate/README.md

-# HackDay2017
+# A static site boilerplate
-The main page for Hack Day 2017
+A boilerplate for static site

 ## How to build SASS
 Since this is static, we must compile the SASS, so run this: